 10. A solemn statement

-to the competent Tax Office in which the seller shall state that in the last five years the said property did not confer any income to him/ her.
+To the competent Tax Office in which the seller shall state that the said property did not confer any income to him/ her in the last five years.
 In the case that the property was rented, a corresponding solemn statement must be submitted to the competent Tax Office in which the seller shall state that the property conferred income that was included in the income tax statement submitted by the seller.

 11. A certified copy